ljoonal/Resonite-Mods/README.md

 [![AGPL-3](https://img.shields.io/badge/license-AGPL--3-black?style=flat&logo=open-source-initiative)](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0))
 [![Lines of code](https://img.shields.io/tokei/lines/git.ljoonal.xyz/ljoonal/Resonite-Mods?label=lines&style=flat&logo=C-Sharp)](.)

-This repository contains some of my mods for [Resonite](https://store.steampowered.com/app/2519830/Resonite/) using [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader).
+This repository contains some of my mods for [Resonite](https://store.steampowered.com/app/2519830/Resonite/) using [MonkeyLoader](https://github.com/ResoniteModdingGroup/MonkeyLoader.GamePacks.Resonite).

 Note that the license is AGPL, meaning you might be obligated to provide the source code (with any modifications you've made) for these mods if someone asks you when you're using them.
 This is meant to stop people from creating private malicious clients.
-The license might be changed in the future to a more permissive one.
+I may choose to change the license in the future to a more permissive one.

 ## Warning<!-- omit in toc -->